Turmero

 Turmero is a city in the state of Aragua in northern Venezuela.
 It is the capital of Santiago Mariño Municipality.

 The city was officially established on 27 November 1620 with the founding of a church, Iglesia Nuestra Señora de Candelaria, in an existing village.

+Turmero had a station on the Great Venezuela Railway between Caracas and Valencia.
+This line opened in the 1890s and closed in the 1960s.

+There is an important road junction at La Encrucijada de Turmero.